diyaindoliya/diyaindoliya.github.io/index.md

 - housing and healthcare equity
 - queer studies ([see my current reading list](https://bpl.bibliocommons.com/list/share/1900259209_alinasarmiento/1900265989_queer_literature))

-I come from Newark, California in the SF Bay Area.
+more about me ~ I come from Newark, California in the SF Bay Area.
 My pronouns are they/all.
 I am a serial sock mismatcher.

 ### contact me
 I can be found by email at alinasar [at] mit [dot] edu